Lindharden/duckdb_oml_ext/README.md

 # Oml

-This repository is based on https://github.com/duckdb/extension-template, check it out if you want to build and ship your own DuckDB extension.
+This repository is based on https://github.com/duckdb/extension-template

 ---

-This extension, Oml, allow you to ... <extension_goal>.

 ## Building